Blackface may not be something one thinks of when it comes to the holidays, but in the Netherlands, it’s a yearly occurrence.

 Since 2011, artists and activists Jerry Afriyie and Quincy Gario have been working tirelessly to get the Netherlands to listen and get rid of Zwarte Piet once and for all.
-Together, the founded the organization Zwarte Piet is Racisme (Black Pete is Racism) and every year they attend Sinterklaas parades to protest Zwarte Piet.
+Together, they founded the organization Zwarte Piet is Racisme (Black Pete is Racism) and every year they attend Sinterklaas parades to protest Zwarte Piet.

 But despite the movement gaining more support, counter-protesters continue to be an issue.

 “There were bananas thrown at us.
 There were eggs thrown at us.
-We were called all types of racists slurs.
+We were called all types of racist slurs.
 We were threatened by these people, very aggressively.
 They even did the Hitler sign and in some places white power signs.
-It was a like a weekend of Dutch racism in full display, and people saw it.
+It was like a weekend of Dutch racism in full display, and people saw it.

 “A lot of people were shocked, but you know who was not shocked?
 Black people are not shocked.
 We have been saying it.”